ISASMELT: Umicore

 In the early 1990s, technical personnel from the then Union Miniére worked with MIM Holdings personnel to develop an ISASMELT-based process to treat scrap materials and residues containing copper and lead.
 Union Miniére operated a smelter at Hoboken, near Antwerpen in Belgium, that specialised in recycling scrap non-ferrous materials.
 The test work program was undertaken using an ISASMELT test rig at MIM Holdings’ lead refinery, Britannia Refined Metals, at Northfleet in the United Kingdom.

 A demonstration plant was designed by MIM Holdings personnel and operated for several months at the Hoboken smelter site.
 The new smelter was commissioned in the final quarter of 1997 and in 2007 was treating up to 300,000 t/y of secondary materials.
 The installation of the ISASMELT furnace replaced a roasting plant, a sinter plant, 1 of two sulfuric acid plants, a copper blast furnace and four Hoboken converters.
 It substantially reduced operating costs at the Hoboken smelter.

-Umicore’s Hoboken plant uses a two-step process in a single furnace.
+Umicore's Hoboken plant uses a two-step process in a single furnace.
 The first step involves the oxidation of the feed to form a copper matte and a lead-rich slag.
 The slag is then tapped and the remaining copper matte is then converted to blister copper.
 The lead-rich slag is subsequently reduced in a blast furnace to produce lead metal, while the copper is refined and the contained precious metals recovered.

 Aurubis

-The then Hüttenwerke Kayser smelter at Lünen in Germany installed an ISASMELT plant in 2002 to replace three blast furnaces and one Peirce-Smith converter used for smelting scrap copper.
+The Hüttenwerke Kayser smelter at Lünen in Germany installed an ISASMELT plant in 2002 to replace three blast furnaces and one Peirce-Smith converter used for smelting scrap copper.
 The company was subsequently bought by Norddeutsche Affinerie AG, which in turn became Aurubis.

 The process used at the Lünen smelter involves charging the furnace with copper residues and scrap containing between 1 and 80% copper and then melting it in a reducing environment.
 This produces a "black copper phase" and a low-copper silica slag.
 Initially the black copper was converted to blister copper in the ISASMELT furnace.
 However, in 2011 the smelter was expanded as part of the "KRS Plus" project.
-A top-blown rotary converter is now used to convert the black copper and the ISASMELT furnace runs continuously in smelting mode.
+A top-blown rotary converter is used to convert the black copper and the ISASMELT furnace runs continuously in smelting mode.

 The installation of the ISASMELT furnace increased the overall copper recovery in the plant by reducing losses to slag, reduced the number of furnaces in operation, decreased the waste gas volume, and decreased energy consumption by more than 50%.
 The production capacity exceeds the original design by 40%.